apache/openwhisk/docs/actions.md

   In the result, you see that the lines are sorted.

+**Note**: Parameters passed between actions in the sequence are explicit, except for default parameters.
+Therefore parameters that are passed to the action sequence are only available to the first action in the sequence.
+The result of the first action in the sequence becomes the input JSON object to the second action in the sequence (and so on).
+This object does not include any of the parameters originally passed to the sequence unless the first action explicitly includes them in its result.
+Input parameters to an action are merged with the action's default parameters, with the former taking precedence and overriding any matching default parameters.
-**Note**: For more information about invoking action sequences with multiple named parameters, see [Setting default parameters](./actions.md#setting-default-parameters)
+For more information about invoking action sequences with multiple named parameters, see [Setting default parameters](./actions.md#setting-default-parameters).

 ## Creating Python actions